ruyingdong/Real2Sim-Study/README.md

 # Dataset

-&#8226;Dataset can be downloaded at
+&#8226; Dataset can be downloaded at

-Imaging Setup: Two ZED2i cameras were positioned at the front and top to capture synchronized RGB-D image sequences at 15 Hz.
+&#8226; Imaging Setup: Two ZED2i cameras were positioned at the front and top to capture synchronized RGB-D image sequences at 15 Hz.
 For the stretching scenario, an additional ZED2 camera was positioned above the fabric at 30 Hz to mitigate inaccuracies caused by camera tilting.

-Data Processing: SAM2 was used for fabric segmentation, ensuring that only the observed fabric was retained.
+&#8226; Data Processing: SAM2 was used for fabric segmentation, ensuring that only the observed fabric was retained.
 Point cloud sequences were generated from the synchronized RGB and depth images based on the cameras' intrinsic and extrinsic parameters.

-Action Capture: A Rethink Robotics Baxter robot provided the action information.
+&#8226; Action Capture: A Rethink Robotics Baxter robot provided the action information.
 Baxter's zero-G mode was utilized for high-speed scenarios like shaking and fling, while predefined trajectories with linear interpolation ensured constant speed in other scenarios.

-Dataset Overview: The complete dataset comprises synchronized RGB-D images, point clouds, and action information, totaling around 50 GB.
+&#8226; Dataset Overview: The complete dataset comprises synchronized RGB-D images, point clouds, and action information, totaling around 50 GB.